Pind Daan from Malaysia: Complete 2026 Guide to Gaya, Varanasi and Prayagraj

 If Prayagraj is for purification, Gaya is for liberation.
 The Vayu Purana and Garuda Purana describe Gaya as the specific location created by the divine for the release of ancestors who may be trapped in suffering or wandering as spirits.
 This is the most critical destination for pind daan from Malaysia.

 • Why Gaya is Unique: Unlike other Tirthas that cleanse general sins, Gaya specifically targets the liberation of ancestors stuck between realms.
-No other pilgrimage site offers this focused power.
+A single pinda offered here can elevate hundreds of generations of your family, freeing them from the three debts—to the Devas, the Rishis, and the Pitrs.

 3. Varanasi (Kashi) — For Accidental and Unnatural Deaths